All Episodes

 There'd be a million farmers in that association, and what insurance company is not going to come to them on bended knee with a product instead of each individual farmer.

-Right now we have a million farmers buying their insurance individually.
+Right now, we have a million farmers buying their insurance individually.

-We put them all in allow them to join an association.
+We put them all in, allow them to join an association.

 We completely transform insurance from something where you're stuck with a crummy, expensive product to we will force them to be competitive.

-Well, there's this guy that we've interviewed many times on this program, and his name is Josh Umber, and he's in Wichita, Kansas, and he created such an association where every one of the people in this association of his, they get free care.
+There's this guy that we've interviewed many times on this program, and his name is Josh Umber, and he's in Wichita, Kansas, and he created such an association where every one of the people in this association of his, they get free care.

-They they pay a yearly rate, they get all the care they need.
+They get all the care they need.

-He also personally negotiates with the drug companies, and he gets such a low price on common medicines that that literally all of his patients benefit at at the low cost that he gets and the discounted prices that he gets.
+He also personally negotiates with the drug companies, and he gets such a low price on common medicines that literally all of his patients benefit at the low cost that he gets and the discounted prices that he gets.

-Now I do understand on the interestingly.
+Now, I do understand on the other side.

 And what I'm talking about isn't my original idea.